directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 }
 ```

-In the above code, we created a method to fetch the global metadata settings from Directus.
+The above code creates a method to fetch the global metadata settings from Directus.

-Now import the `DirectusService` class and use it to retrieve global settings and metadata:
+Import the `DirectusService` class and use it to retrieve global settings and metadata:

 ```dart
 import 'package:flutter/material.dart';